Section 14 – Right to an interpreter

 (i) Need for an interpreter

 Section 14 is engaged where the accused does not understand or speak the language in which the proceedings are conducted.
-It is not engaged where the accused does speak and understand the language but has some difficulty because of an accent or limited communications skill or some other similar reason, in understanding or answering questions.
+It can be engaged where the accused does speak and understand the language but has some difficulty because of an accent, syntax, limited communications skill or some other similar reason, in making him or herself understood by the court (R. v.
+Mitroi, 2018 BCCA 236).

 The opposing party has a right to challenge the basis for a request for the assistance of an interpreter by means of cross-examination in a voir dire (Roy v.
 Hackett, supra).